Ten questions skeptics often ask PMIUpdated 19 Oct 2023 · 5 min read

 You say you want smokers to switch to IQOS or quit, yet Philip Morris USA refers to cigarettes as their “core product” on their website.
 Are cigarettes also PMI’s “core product” if cigarettes contribute to the biggest percentage of your income?

 Philip Morris USA is a separate company from Philip Morris International.
 Philip Morris USA is owned by Altria and is neither an affiliate of PMI nor part of the same corporate organization.
-As of December 31, 2020, 24 percent of PMI’s total net revenue comes from our smoke-free products, driven primarily by IQOS.2 This area of our business, in line with our goals, continues to grow.
-We aim to achieve at least 50 percent of our net revenues from smoke-free products by 2025.3 We are transforming our business away from cigarettes to smoke-free alternatives as quickly as possible.
+As of September 30, 2023, approximately 36.2 percent of PMI’s total net revenue comes from our smoke-free products, driven primarily by IQOS.2 This area of our business, in line with our goals, continues to grow.
+We aim to achieve over two-thirds of our net revenues from smoke-free products by 2030.3 We are transforming our business away from cigarettes to smoke-free alternatives as quickly as possible.
 But PMI does not control the speed at which this happens on our own: Governments, regulators, scientists, and tobacco control activists all play a role.
 We encourage everyone to engage in a debate on how to bring solutions to men and women who don’t quit smoking in as short a time frame as possible.

 The largest chunk of PMI’s income is from its traditional tobacco products.
 Are sales and marketing employees in this section of the company still trying to increase sales?